silsc/silsc/README.md

 🎨 I like to be creative so I am learning how to use Procreate and After Effects for UI design.

-💬 You can contact me through [Linked-in.](https://www.linkedin.com/in/silviasalatcasado/)
+💬 You can contact me through [Linked-in](https://www.linkedin.com/in/silviasalatcasado/) or visit my [Portfolio website](https://www.heyitssilvia.com/)